Simon Dach: Mid life

 After earning his degree, Dach was a private tutor for a time, then was appointed Kollaborator (teacher) in 1633 and co-rector of the Domschule (cathedral school) in Königsberg in 1636.
 In 1639 he was appointed by Adrian Brauer to the Chair of Poetry at the Albertina University in Königsberg.
 This was a post he held until his death.
 Also, in 1640 he received a doctorate from the University.

 Part of his official duties as Chair of Poetry was to create poems for various University celebrations, programs, debates and funeral services of his colleagues – all of these written either Latin or Greek.
 In 1644, he wrote the play Sorbuisa, which celebrated the centennial of the University of Königsberg.

 Dach became one of the prominent heads of the musical Kürbishütte, a group that included, among others, George Weissel, Valentin Thilo, and Johann Franck.
 The summer-house of organist and composer Heinrich Albert became the meeting place of this group of poets, hymnists and musicians, who met in to create new hymns as well as to give readings of their own poetry.
 This group published eight books of poems and songs from 1638 to 1650, the books meeting with great success.
-Of the approximately 200 poems and songs contained within the books, Dach had the lion's share, with 125 being his compositions.
+Of the approximately 200 poems and songs contained within the books, Dach had the majority, with 125 being his compositions.
 The songs and hymns contained in these books, especially those of Dach, were sung throughout Germany and frequently appeared in pirated editions.